Molecular Formula

 Also known as: true formula

-The chemical formula showing the actual number of atoms of each element in one molecule of a compound, as opposed to the empirical formula which shows only the simplest ratio.
+The chemical formula showing the actual number of atoms of each element in one molecule of a compound, as opposed to the empirical formula which.
 The molecular formula uniquely identifies a compound and is needed for calculating molar mass, writing balanced equations, and determining molecular structure.

 This concept is covered in depth in our understanding molecular formulas and moles, with worked examples, practice problems, and common mistakes.